-And regardless of what the employees tell you in person or on the phone, they DO still make appointments in special cases.
+And regardless of what the employees tell you in person or on the phone, they DO still make appointments in Denver, for special cases.
 I was told that they don’t, but about 7 people came in at once, with an appointment, and were able to skip in front of everyone else.
-So, if you live pretty far from Denver and were are already hired at a business that wants you to get badged, then have your boss set up an appointment for you and anyone else they just hired, and you might be able to cut in line to save some time.
+But, if you live pretty far from Denver, I’d just call one of the other offices listed above and skip the waiting in line crap.
 Otherwise, you’ll just want to set aside half a day for this and get there early.

 I hope this helps lessen your fears of getting badged, and perhaps the next Wookwok Wakening will contain stories of my first day on the job, as a legal courier of marijuana products.
 Until then! 😉